 The attorneys at Morgan & Morgan have successfully handled medical malpractice and negligence cases, including those against dental professionals.
 In Florida, dentists are classified as “health care professionals” and therefore must adhere to a certain standard of care when treating their patients.
 When a dentist fails to provide reasonable care, and a patient is injured as a result, our attorneys are dedicated to helping the injured party recover compensation for medical expenses, pain and suffering and other losses.

 If you were injured by a dentist or other dental professional, you may be entitled to compensation.
-To have one of our dental malpractice attorneys review your claim, at no cost or obligation to you, please fill out our case review form today.
+To have one of our dental malpractice attorneys review your claim, at no cost or obligation to you, please fill out our free case review form today.

 In preparing your claim, our attorneys will collect evidence and witness statements; request medical files and other documents; analyze the prevailing case law which relates your claim; file motions and other paperwork; and handle correspondence with the insurance company.
 Additionally, we will work with medical experts who can help prove that your dentist was negligent, as there are often varying opinions in the medical field as to the definition of “reasonable” care.

 In Florida, injured patients only have a certain amount of time to sue their dental practitioners; failure to take legal action within this time frame, known as the statute of limitations, may bar the patient from taking legal action for their injuries.
 Therefore, as soon as an injury or impairment stemming from your dental work is discovered, it is important to contact an attorney to help with your claim.

 Medical malpractice is the instance when a doctor, nurse, or healthcare professional fails to provide a proper standard of care – the standard that is required by the profession.
 As health care providers, dentists must adhere to the standards that other dentists would consider reasonable and would provide under similar circumstances.
 If these standards are breached, a patient may have legal recourse to recover compensation for any resulting damages.